-Senior Farmers' Market Nutrition Program (SFMNP): These vouchers offered low-income older residents an opportunity to purchase fresh, locally-grown fruits, vegetables and herbs from certified farmers.
-In 2017 we had 104 sets of vouchers each valued at \$25.00 - making \$2,600 worth of fresh fruits and vegetables available to our seniors.
+The Senior Farmers' Market Nutrition Program (SFMNP) vouchers offered lowincome older residents an opportunity to purchase fresh, locally-grown fruits, vegetables, and herbs from certified farmers.
+In 2018, we had 114 sets of vouchers, an increase of 10 sets from the previous year.
+Each was valued at \$25.00 - making \$2,850 worth of fresh fruits, vegetables and herbs available to our seniors.
 In addition to offering nutritious foods, the SFMNP also supports the local economy by supporting the farmers markets.
+The Nutrition Program Coordinator provides nutrition education at each of the scheduled distribution sessions while partnering with others to provide information regarding programs available to individuals.
+In 2018, the Nutrition Coordinator worked closely with the Elder Benefits Specialist of the ADRC, Second Harvest local representative, and the Local Farmers' Market Coordinator.
+We strategically provide information that focused on fresh fruits, vegetables and herbs.